maehr/chr2025-seeing-history-unseen/paper/paper.md

     disability justice
   ]
 abstract: |
   Digital archives promised to democratize access to cultural heritage, yet a significant portion of visual historical content remains inaccessible to blind and low-vision readers.
-This short paper explores the feasibility, accuracy, and ethics of using state-of-the-art vision-language models to generate WCAG-compliant alt-text for a heterogeneous digital heritage collection.
+This short paper explores the feasibility, accuracy, and ethics of using state-of-the-art vision-language models to generate WCAG- and WAI-compliant alt-text for a heterogeneous digital heritage collection.
 We combine computational experiments with qualitative evaluation to develop a framework for responsible AI-assisted accessibility in the humanities.
 bibliography: bibliography.bib
 ---